 Cheap beach destinations can attract interesting characters of people.
 From arrogant jerks that think they are better than everyone to the earnest health seeker here to spend time practicing yoga, cleansing and going to ashrams.
 We enjoyed one amazing conversation with an ex-crew member from the Mont python series.
 He was full of astonishing anecdotes of John Cleese and co.
 This is were he is spending most of his retirement.

 We spent 3 loud restless nights in a beach hut surrounded by European party seekers.
 This was no longer India.
 One 18 year-old in the body of a 47 year old man was our neighbour.
 By the time we left, Lisa was embarrassed to say he was from her home town Aberdeen, Scotland.
-It was however, good for a piss-up after months of dry travelling, even if it did involve discussing the joys of watching tele and scratching ones balls.
+It was however, good for a piss-up after months of dry travelling, even if it did involve discussing the joys of watching tele an

 V-day on the beach, the perfect picnic: